Kanye West announces he is running for President (again)

 Rapper and songwriter Kanye West has declared he is running for President of the United States - again.

-The self-proclaimed "greatest artist of all time" posted a tweet this morning declaring his intention to run for the top job.
+The self-proclaimed "greatest artist of all time" tweeted this morning declaring his intention to run for the top job.

 He completed the tweet with an American flag emoji, and the hashtag #2020VISION.